 How can you use digital learning to tackle the big challenges of business to give clients better learning solutions?
-Although we focus on the specific challenges of the IT sector in this blog - staff engagement, selecting and training managers and devising a practical human capital management strategy - many industries have challenges in these areas.
+Although we focus on the specific challenges of the IT sector here - staff engagement, selecting and training managers and devising a practical human capital management strategy - many industries have challenges in these areas.

 I have been designing and delivering learning and training solutions to the IT sector for over 15 years.
 As a service provider, I get to meet many varied organisations and invariably a picture forms in my mind of common problems that have huge negative impacts yet should be easily resolvable.
 To me, the IT sector remains a frustrating enigma with lack of progress in skills and talent development.
 Without wishing to reinforce stereotypes, when you assemble a bunch of highly intelligent technical experts together, they create brilliant solutions but struggle with business excellence.